 • Like all members of our team, Designated Caregivers must limit unnecessary movement throughout the facility as much as possible.

-• As noted above, only one Designated Caregiver for each resident will be permitted in the building each day.
+• As noted above, only one Designated Caregiver for each resident will be permitted in the building at a time.
 Designated Caregivers are encouraged to coordinate with one another to prevent conflicting visits.

 • Although we know family members and friends have often supported residents other than their loved one while visiting in the past, at this time the Designated Caregiver is permitted to support their loved one only.
 Designated Caregivers must maintain physical distance (6 feet / 2 metres) with all staff and residents other than their loved one.